ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

 > [Wiki](Home) > [Deployment](Deployment) > Creating a release

-## TODO

-1. Can we create the build in Jenkins and push it to a versions directory based on a release being tagged?

 ## Standard Release

 Project is ready to be released not for a specific event, e.g. at the end of a sprint.